How to Make PCB Gerber Files in Altium Designer Step-by-Step

 - Drill Drawing Tab: From here, you can select which paired drill layers will be converted to a Gerber file.
 By default, there is a 'Top layer-Bottom layer' option on this tab.
 However, if you've enabled any other unique via or drill features, like blind/buried vias or backdrilling, you will see options for these layer pairs as well.

 In the image below, the PCB Gerber files we want to export, as well as several other manufacturing files, have been enabled and will be exported to your local machine.
 Simply click 'Generate content' in the highlighted box on the right-hand side of this dialog.

 You'll have a complete set of Gerber files and other deliverables once you click 'Generate content' in this dialog.

-Now that you've created your Gerber files, you should inspect them to make sure there are no errors.
+Now that you've created your PCB Gerber files, you should inspect them to make sure there are no errors.
 Your Gerber files can reveal some simple problems that can cause a failed fabrication run.
-If you want to view your exported Gerber files, simply import them into a new CAMtastic document and scroll through each layer.
+If you want to view your exported PCB Gerber files, simply import them into a new CAM document through CAMtastic and scroll through each layer.

 If you don't want to create an output job or you don't need to standardize your output format, you can skip this step and create Gerber files from inside the PCB Editor.
 After saving you PCB layout, you can navigate to ‘File’ > ‘Fabrication Outputs’ > ‘Gerber Files.’
 This will bring up the configuration window shown above.
 You can then select the layers you want to include in your exported Gerber file package, just like you would do with the OutJob file.